-Prague is the capital and the cradle of the Czechs’ culture, where many famous personalities were born.
+Prague is the capital and the cradle of the Czech culture, where many famous personalities were born.
 Everywhere in Prague, you will discover something of the city’s multi-layered history dating from the Holy Roman Empire, the Habsburg Empire, the First Czechoslovak Republic, the Nazi Protectorate of Bohemia and Moravia, the Communist Republic of Czechoslovakia or the present-day democratic Czech Republic.

 For a weekend break, Prague is just the right size of the city.
 It is pedestrianized around many of the important tourist sights so that you can stroll about at your leisure.
 Even two or three days in Prague gives you a sense of familiarity with the city.

 There is also plenty of food and cultural events to take part in as well.
 Visitors can enjoy classical concerts and operas or participate in the clubbing scene.
-Both lunches and dinners can be had at relatively low prices, and don’t forget to include a famous Czech beer to wash down the meal.
+Lunches and dinners can be had at relatively low prices, and don’t forget to include a famous Czech beer to wash down the meal.
 Shoppers won’t be disappointed either, as Prague offers many excellent and reasonably priced goods that are always available.

 Although Prague is a safe European city, a few tourist traps could spoil your experience.
 And we must mention: Be cautious when taking taxis because frequent overcharging is common.
 When travelling from the airport, pre-book a reliable airport transfer.
 To get a better deal for your currency, avoid exchange offices with hidden hefty fees and always ask about commission – or better, use AMTs.
 While dining at restaurants, check your bill carefully as some establishments might try to put extra items or mislead customers with a mandatory service charge.